RossFairgrieve/css-variables-with-js/README.md

 # css-variables-with-js
-Playing with updating CSS variables via javascript
+This project was just me getting the hang of using CSS variables with javascript.